ufal/neuralmonkey/docs/source/machine_translation.rst

   sed "s/@@ //g"

+but Neural Monkey manages it for you.

-BPE generation
+BPE Generation
 **************

-In order to use BPE, you must first generate merge_file, over all data.
+In order to use BPE, you must first generate `merge_file`, over all data.
 This file is generated on both source and target dataset.
 You can generate it by running following script::